-E. Real Estate
+2. Real Estate

-The primary role of real estate in the Total Portfolio is to provide: (i) an inflation hedge, (ii) diversify the Total Portfolio by providing a return that has a low or negative correlation with stock and bond returns and (iii) provide a total return that is competitive on a risk-adjusted basis with stocks and bonds and is accretive to OP&F achieving its long-term target rate of return.
-The return target for the real estate composite portfolio is set forth in OP&F's Real Estate Strategic Plan.
+The primary role of real estate in the Total Portfolio is to provide: (i) an inflation hedge, (ii) diversify the Total Portfolio by providing a return that has a low or negative correlation with stock and bond returns and (iii) provide a total return that is competitive on a risk-adjusted basis with stocks and bonds and is accretive to OP&F achieving its long-term target rate of return with acceptable levels of risk.
+The return target for the real estate composite portfolio is set forth in OP&F's Real Estate Investment Policy.
 Both the returns for the real estate composite portfolio and respective benchmark(s) are lagged one quarter.

-Investments will adhere to certain risk management and diversification criteria set forth in OP&F's Real Estate Strategic Plan.
+Investments will adhere to certain risk management and diversification criteria set forth in OP&F's Real Estate Investment Policy.